Bill Philipps and Me

 My dad?
 Not once in my life did we part without him saying, “I love you, darlin’.”
 My dad’s love was a tangible force in my life; we were very close.
 “No, he was always telling me he loved me.”

-I realize at once that this was not from my dad.
+I realized at once that this was not from my dad.
 This was what Bill told other people, mostly because many fathers, maybe most fathers, have difficulty expressing love.
 It would also come as a sweet comfort for many people to hear this after someone passed away.

-A long pause follows.
+A long pause followed.

 “He’s telling me he is with a woman.
 She is on your mother’s side?
 Older, maybe a grandmother?
 Her name starts with a M, M E R… Do you know who this is?”

 “My mom’s mom, my grandmother, was named Merle.”

 “Yes!
 He is with her, on your mother’s side.”

 Ridiculously, as if needing to correct him, “My dad wouldn’t be with my grandma.
 He never liked my grandma.”

 “Jennifer,” Bill chuckled, speaking as if I were a very young child.
 “It is not like that in the spiritual realm.
 There’s no animosity, no dislikes.
 Souls are connected for different reasons.
 Besides, they were both gamblers, right?”

 My grandmother, like my dad, was a pretty serious gambler.
 Keno, Bingo, slots, she lived for it, played every day she could, would go to incredible lengths to get to Reno where she commanded four or five of the ridiculous one-armed bandits.